-Email: ACBN@COMCAST.NET
+Email: contact@acbn.org

-ACBN complies with all requirements of the Americans with Disabilities Act (ADA) and other applicable federal and state laws.
-ACBN aims to provide an equitable testing opportunity for candidates to demonstrate the knowledge and skill measured by the examination.
+The ACBN complies with all requirements of the Americans with Disabilities Act (ADA) and other applicable federal and state laws.
+The ACBN aims to provide an equitable testing opportunity for candidates to demonstrate the knowledge and skill measured by the examination.
 As such, ACBN will accommodate reasonable accommodation requests for those with a documented disability.